ranjanjyoti152/Smart-NVR/README.md

    - Enable email notifications if desired

 5. Use the Recordings section to review detection events and continuous recordings

+6. (Optional) Enable UniFace face detection:
+  - Navigate to **Settings → AI Detection Settings → Face Detection (UniFace)**
+  - Toggle **Enable Face Detection** and choose the RetinaFace model/provider for your hardware
+  - UniFace downloads and caches the selected ONNX model the first time it runs
+  - Add "Face" to any ROI class list if you want notifications scoped to face events only

+## UniFace Face Detection

+Smart-NVR integrates [UniFace](https://github.com/yakhyo/uniface) to provide RetinaFace-based face detection alongside YOLO object detection.

+### Highlights

+- Runs on ONNX Runtime and supports CPU, CUDA, TensorRT, or DirectML execution providers
+- Offers MobileNet and ResNet RetinaFace variants to balance speed and accuracy
+- Automatically downloads and caches ONNX weights under `~/.uniface/models/`
+- Emits five-point facial landmarks suitable for overlays or downstream analytics
+- Seamlessly shares ROI, recording, and notification pipelines (including class filters)

+### Enabling Face Detection

+1. Install dependencies with `pip install -r requirements.txt`.
+For NVIDIA acceleration run `pip install "uniface[gpu]"` to obtain CUDA-capable execution providers.
+2. Open **Settings → AI Detection Settings** and enable **Face Detection (UniFace)**.
+3. Select the preferred RetinaFace model and ONNX Runtime provider.
+4. Start or restart the desired cameras—UniFace will fetch weights on first use and log provider availability.

+### Operational Notes

+- Face detections are stored with a `source` field of `uniface` and include landmark metadata when available.
+- ROI email notifications respect detection class filters—include "Face" for face-only alerts.
+- UniFace detections run in parallel with YOLO results and participate in snapshot capture and persistence.

+## Face Recognition & Labeling

+Smart-NVR includes an optional face gallery that clusters UniFace detections, builds persistent profiles, and lets you assign friendly names for quick identification.

+### Capabilities

+- Automatically generates face profiles using `facenet-pytorch` embeddings.
+- Groups repeat appearances—even before a name is assigned—so you can label them later.
+- Tracks sample counts, total detections, and last-seen timestamps per profile.
+- Provides a dedicated **Faces** page to review crops, rename individuals, or delete profiles.

+### Enabling Face Recognition

+1. Install dependencies with `pip install -r requirements.txt` (this includes `facenet-pytorch`).
+2. Navigate to **Settings → AI Detection Settings → Face Detection (UniFace)**.
+3. Enable **Face Detection** and toggle **Face Recognition & Grouping**.
+4. Optionally adjust the cosine similarity threshold or automatic profile creation.
+5. After restarting affected cameras, visit the new **Faces** navigation item to manage identities.

+> Face recognition depends on UniFace face detection.
+If detection is disabled, profiles will not populate.

 ## MongoDB Transition